faker-js/faker/docs/contributing/propose-a-feature.md

 Faker already contains [over 60 different locales](/guide/localization#available-locales).

 If you want to propose a new locale that does not already exist, make sure to read our guide on [locale code names](/guide/localization#locale-codes).
-You should be able to name your locale using the provided systematic way.
+You should be able to name your locale using the provided naming standards.
-Ideally, you use this name in the issues title and description.
+Ideally, you should also use this name in the issue's title and description.

 ## Considerations